cloudsftp/BachelorThesis/Experiments/README.md

 - `-p --plot` Outputs plot of the time needed for optimization.
 - `-t --table` Outputs a table of the time needed for optimization in LaTeX-format.
 - `-o --output` Specifies output file for the table or the plot or table.

-## Classical Solver

-[Couenne](https://projects.coin-or.org/Couenne) is used for solving the optimization problem as a MINLP (mixed integer non-linear problem) on a classical computer.

-The experiments can be performed by running the module `Classical.perform_experiments`.
-The results will be saved in `Classical/Solutions/` in files according to the standard defined [above](#Standards).